 The happiness and energy they have do not decrease because of the weather.
 It’s safe to say that they are not picky and cranky.
 This makes them the calm creatures you want to have in your backyard.

 These chickens have so much energy in them.
 They are tough and hardy, but their hearts are very soft.
 Indeed, they are one of the friendliest chickens you can have around.
 Their sweet nature and energy surely add up to the sunny days in your day.

 Rhode Island Red Chickens enjoy your company and will even let you pet them.
 In conclusion, this breed is a bunch of all-rounder chickens.
 From being producers, helpers, and companions, they never disappoint.
 Learn more about Rhode Island Red Chicken.

 |Comb type||Pea comb|

 |Adult weight (rooster)||7-9 lbs|

 The Buckeye Chicken is the only breed developed by a woman.
 This remarkable lady is known as Mrs. Nettie Metcalf, residing in Ohio, United States.
 This species was named after Ohio’s nickname, which is the buckeye.

 Buckeye chicken was developed by crossing Barred Plymouth Rocks, Buff Cochins, and some black-breasted red game.
-Her main goal was to create a breed that could survive and thrive over the cold temperatures of the midwest.
+Her main goal was to create a breed that could survive and thrive in the cold temperatures of the Midwest.
 Thankfully and amazingly, she achieved what she was aiming for.
 Thus, the buckeye chicken.

 Buckeye chickens have deep mahogany-colored feathers, and their skin, pea combs, and legs are yellow.
 It’s a nice contrast between colors.
 Their genes allow them to like and lean on free-ranging and to forage a lot.